Israel News

 Today, the US-Israel relationship is as strong as it has ever been, thanks to the hard work of leaders throughout the last century, as well as the interests that the US and Israel continue to share.
 As the US State Department says, “Israel has no greater friend than the United States.
 Americans and Israelis are united by our shared commitment to democracy, economic prosperity, and regional security.”

-Celebrate the 4th of July and your appreciation for the US-Israel relationship with our exciting 4th of July sale!
+Celebrate the 4th of July and your appreciation for the US-Israel relationship with our exclusive US-Israel gifts and our exciting 4th of July sale!

 JWS POST YOU MAY LIKE